-Payments for school related expenses (e.g., lunch accounts) must be made by personal check, cashiers' check, money order, or online at School Café's website: http://www.schoolcafe.com Counter checks and "starter" checks will not be accepted.
+Payments for school related expenses can be made by personal check, cashiers' check or money order.
+Counter checks and "starter" checks will not be accepted.
 The check writer's driver's license number, birth date, and student's name printed in the comment section are required on all checks.
 Checks must be written in black or blue ink.
 If a check is returned for insufficient funds, payment will be collected electronically, and a fee of \$30, or the maximum allowed by law, will be assessed.
 The check writer is also responsible for all costs associated with a referral to the district's collection agency, ECS (303-486-0840).
 When collection through ECS is unsuccessful, the matter will be forwarded to the Jackson County Prosecuting Attorney's Office.